mimecorg/launchui-packager/README.md

 - `company`: Company name embedded in the executable.
 - `copyright`: Copyright embedded in the executable.
 - `icon`: Path of the icon embedded in the executable.
 It must have the `.ico` extension.
+- `license`: Path of the license file to include in the package.

 The name of the output directory is `${name}-v${version}-${platform}-${arch}`, for example `MyApp-v1.0.0-win32-ia32`.
 The name of the ZIP package is the same, with the `.zip` extension.